Welcome to the EnamelBase!

 The Paine Laboratory at the University of Southern California (USC)

 We encourage contributions to the EnamelBase by other groups working on amelogenesis.
-Please complete the submission form available here.
+Please review the process and complete the submission form as described here.

 - UG3/UH3 DE028869 “Ameloblast Differentiation and Amelogenesis: Next-Generation Models to Define Key Mechanisms and Factors Involved in Biological Enamel Formation”.

 - UG3/UH3 DE028850 “Cre Mouse Models to Study amelogenesis”.

 - UG3/UH3 DE028849 “Development and Validation of Novel Amelogenesis Models”.

 - UG3/UH3 DE028872 “Enamel Atlas: Systems-level Amelogenesis Tools at Multiple Scales”.